php-mime-mail-parser/php-mime-mail-parser/README.md

 $path = 'path/to/mail.txt';
 $Parser = new PhpMimeMailParser\Parser();

-// There are three methods available to indicate which mime mail to parse.
+// There are four methods available to indicate which mime mail to parse.
-// You only need to use one of the following three:
+// You only need to use one of the following four:

 // 1.
 Specify a file path to the mime mail.
 $Parser->setPath($path);